Telephone and Data Systems, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityTDS earns from broadband, voice, and video services through TDS Telecom and from tower leasing through its 81% stake in Array Digital Infrastructure.
-Both are capital-intensive businesses with steady but modest growth profiles.Medium
+Business qualityTDS earns from broadband, voice, and video services through TDS Telecom and from tower leasing through its 81% stake in Array Digital Infrastructure, which holds roughly 4,400 towers with 15-year T-Mobile leases on at least 2,600 of them.
+Both are capital-intensive infrastructure businesses with steady but modest growth profiles.Medium

-MoatThe moat comes from regulated telecom operations, rural broadband infrastructure, tower real estate with long-term T-Mobile leases, and established customer relationships in served areas.
-None of these are particularly wide moats.Low-medium
+MoatThe moat comes from regulated telecom operations, rural broadband infrastructure, tower real estate backed by long-term T-Mobile leases, and established customer relationships in served areas.
+None of these are particularly wide moats, and broadband faces direct competition from cable, fiber, and fixed wireless access.Low-medium

-ValuationAt $34.14 and $0.54 trailing EPS, the P/E ratio is about 63.2x.
-The book value may be diluted by the sale and special dividend.
+ValuationAt $34.12 and $0.54 trailing EPS, the P/E ratio is about 63.7x.
+Backing out the 81% stake in Array Digital Infrastructure, whose own market cap is near $3.02 billion, leaves an implied value for TDS Telecom of roughly $1.4 billion.
 Valuation depends entirely on what normalized earnings look like post-transition.Low-medium

-Technical trendTDS is near its $33.89 52-week low and has been in a downtrend since peaking near $49.12 following the UScellular sale announcement.
-The static snapshot does not treat moving averages as live signals.Medium
+Technical trendTDS is near its $32.94 52-week low and remains in a downtrend from the $49.12 peak reached after the UScellular sale announcement.
+The Q2 2026 earnings report on August 7, 2026 is the most immediate technical catalyst, and this static snapshot does not treat moving averages as live signals.Medium

-Risk levelMain risks are post-sale earnings dilution, broadband subscriber competition from cable and fiber, tower lease dependency on T-Mobile, slow broadband buildout, valuation risk on low normalized EPS, and small-float volatility.Medium-high
+Risk levelMain risks are post-sale earnings dilution, broadband subscriber competition from cable, fiber, and fixed wireless, tower lease dependency on T-Mobile, non-repeatable one-time gains masking weak normalized EPS, and the binary event risk of the August 7 earnings report.Medium-high

 AI confidenceMedium for sourced historical facts and share count.
-Low for forward projections because the post-sale business model is new and has limited operating history.Medium for facts, low for outlook
+Low for forward projections because the post-sale business model has about one year of standalone operating history and Q2 2026 estimates near $0.09 per share are untested.Medium for facts, low for outlook

 Investment certaintyLow certainty.
-The post-sale TDS has a cleaner structure but an unproven earnings base, and the current elevated P/E leaves little room for execution missteps.Low
+The post-sale TDS has a cleaner structure but an unproven earnings base, the trailing P/E near 63.7x leaves little room for missteps, and this week carries an earnings event that can move the stock sharply in either direction.Low

 TDS AI stock forecast